SystemsApproach/security/intro.rst

 that meet certain security objectives, such as protection against eavesdropping and modification of data in transit.
-The systems approach requires us to look at the entire system: the network components and the end systems connected by the network, both hardware and software.
+The systems approach requires us to look at the entire system: the network components and the end systems connected by the network, as well as both hardware and software.

 1.1 A Short History of Internet Security